rajinder-yadav/furi/README.md

 Furi will keep simple things simple and make hard things easier without breaking your working code.
 It is however still in the early preview stage so expect changes as I explore design ideas.

+Furi is currently under development.
+However it is feature complete with respect to the Router, and today could be put into production use.
+Current development effort is focused on adding support for a easy to use State management store for seamless data access.
+Persistence using SQLite3 as the default database engine, with a plug-in architecture for other DB engines.

 ## BOM - Bill of Material

 The following tools, technologies and software was used in the development of Furi (v0.1.4).